SovereignCloudStack/scs-did-creator/README.md

 Bases on [DID specification](https://www.w3.org/TR/did-core/#dfn-did-documents): "...DID documents contain information associated with a DID.
 They typically express verification methods, such as cryptographic public keys, and services relevant to interactions with the DID subject..."

-There a several types of verification methods, such as [JsonWebKey2020 (JWK)](https://w3c-ccg.github.io/lds-jws2020/#json-web-key-2020 or [EcdsaSecp256k1VerificationKey2019](https://w3c-ccg.github.io/lds-ecdsa-secp256k1-2019/).
+There a several types of verification methods, such as [JsonWebKey2020](https://w3c-ccg.github.io/lds-jws2020/#json-web-key-2020) (JWK) or [EcdsaSecp256k1VerificationKey2019](https://w3c-ccg.github.io/lds-ecdsa-secp256k1-2019/).
 A complete list of supported types can be found in [DID Spec Registry](https://www.w3.org/TR/did-spec-registries/).

 **Note**: SCS scs-did-creator supports JWK, only.